 An earlier version of this blog post incorrectly stated that Oracle had shipped security updates for its Java software.
 Oracle did push out an update for Java earlier this month — Java 6 Update 32 — but the new version… Read More »

-I spent the past week vacationing (mostly) in Southern California, traveling from Los Angeles to Santa Barbara and on to the wine country in Santa Ynez.
-Along the way, I received some information from a law enforcement source in the area about a recent ATM skimmer attack that showcased a well-designed and stealthy all-in-one skimmer.
+I spent the past week vacationing (mostly) in Southern California, traveling from Los Angeles to Santa Barbara and on to wine country in Santa Ynez.
+Along the way, I received some information from a law enforcement source in the area about a recent ATM skimmer attack that showcased a late-model all-in-one skimmer.

 A deep sense of doubt and dread began to sink in halfway through our journey down a long, lonely desert highway from just outside Austin to coastal Texas.
 We were racing against the clock (we’d just scarfed down our third meal in a row at a roadside Subway shop), yet my minivan companions — a filmmaker from California and a husband-and-wife camera crew — seemed pleased with the footage we’d collected so far.
 I was far less sanguine about our prospects, and was almost certain that our carefully-laid plans to ambush a money mule on camera were about to unravel.